m2ym/optima/README.md

 then returns NIL.

-Evaluating a form (FAIL) in the clause body causes the latest pattern matching to fail.
+Evaluating a form (FAIL) in the clause body causes the latest pattern matching be failed.
 For example,

     (match 1
       (x (if (eql x 1)